Very good choice

 • Yes publicly (2 points)

-• Does the certificate or license define the scope of assurance?
+• Does the certificate or license define the scope of assurance and duration for which it is valid?

 Answer: yes